raseels-repos/golang-saas-starter-kit/README.md

 Once the SaaS product has gained market traction and the core set of functionality has been identified to achieve product-market fit, the functionality could be re-written with a language that would improve user experience or further increase efficiency.
 Two good examples of this would be:
 1. Developing an iPhone or Android app.
-The front example end web application provided by this project is responsive to support mobile devices.
+The front end web application provided by this project is responsive to support mobile devices.
 However, there may be a point that developing native would provide an enhanced experience.
 2. The backend business logic has a set of methods that handle small data transformations on a massive scale.
 If the code for this is relatively small and can easily be rewritten, it might make sense to rewrite this directly in C or Rust.
-However, this is a very rare as GoLang is already a preformat language.
+This is a very rare case as GoLang is already a preformat language.

 There are five areas of expertise that an engineer or engineering team must do for a project to grow and scale.
 Based on our experience, a few core decisions were made for each of these areas that help you focus initially on